Dr-Pdcc/JC-Bootcamp/README.md

 # JC-Bootcamp
-This repository contains the material coursed durind the HyperionDev Data Science Bootcamp
+This repository contains the material coursed during the HyperionDev Data Science Bootcamp